Godela Habel

-Godela Habel (born 18 September 1929 in Deutsch Krone, Posen-West Prussia, Weimar Germany; died 12 February 2022 in Potsdam) was a German painter and artist.
+Godela Habel (18 September 1929 – 12 February 2022) was a German painter and artist.

 Life and work

-Godela Habel studied from 1950 to 1953 at the art schools of Wuppertal and Hanover, focusing on painting and graphic design.
-She is known for her paintings and collages.
-She combined the methods of drawing and painting in her occasionally secretive work and made allowance for individual associations and interpretations.
-In February 2000 she displayed at an exhibition about "The Paint Theme" (German: "Thema Farbe") in the Künstlerforum at Bonn some more or less compacted lines and areas on paper and used paint in minutely shaded levels of brown, white and black, which were infiltrated by a hint of red.
-In the 1990s she completed her work on collages and focuses since then on drawings.
-She lives and works in Mehren.
+Godela Habel was born in Deutsch Krone, Posen-West Prussia, Weimar Germany, on 18 September 1929.
+She studied painting and graphic design from 1950 to 1953 at art schools in Wuppertal and Hanover.
+Known for her paintings and collages, she combined the methods of drawing and painting in her occasionally secretive work and made allowance for individual associations and interpretations.
+In February 2000, she displayed at an exhibition about "The Paint Theme" (German: "Thema Farbe") at Künstlerforum, Bonn, some more or less compacted lines and areas on paper and used paint in minutely shaded levels of brown, white and black, which were infiltrated by a hint of red.
+In the 1990s she completed her collage work and focused on drawings.
+She lived and worked in Mehren.
+Habel died in Potsdam on 12 February 2022, at the age of 92.

 Awards

-Godela Habel obtained 1998 the GEDOK art award with a value of 5,000,-€, which was donated in 1988 as the Dr.-Theobald-Simon-Award by the art lover and patron Gabriele Vossebein in the memory of her father, the former director of the Bitburger brewery.
+Godela Habel obtained the GEDOK art award in 1998, with a value of 5,000,-€, which was donated in 1988 as the Dr.-Theobald-Simon-Award by the art lover and patron Gabriele Vossebein in the memory of her father, the former director of the Bitburger brewery.